croquet/microverse/staging/docs/CardSpec.md

 ### Description

-Specify the rotation of the card.
+Specifies the rotation of the card.
 If the Array has three elements, it is interpred as an euler angle.
 If the array has four elements, it is interpreted as aquaternion.
 It defaults to [0, 0, 0, 1] (no rotation) when not speficied.

 ---